ahtle/django-permission/README.md

 # django-permission

-Django app with Postgres in Docker Compose for local development.
+A Django-based authorization framework demonstrating composable permissions, group-based access control, and declarative API authorization.

+The project uses:

+Django
+Django REST Framework
+PostgreSQL
+Docker

+This repository is intended for local development and experimentation.

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or Docker Engine with the Compose plugin)
+- Python 3.12+

+---
 ## Start local development

+1. Start the application

 From the project root: